Nutrition and Cooking Classes

 Amanda Strombom, President of Vegetarians of Washington, gives regular cooking classes to support those interested in moving toward a plant-based diet and learning new ways of preparing food avoiding animal products.
 Each class focuses on a different aspect of going veggie, whether it’s on specific food groups, on a particular health topic, shopping or even holiday cooking.
 Plenty of samples to taste are always provided.
 See upcoming classes below.

-Classes will be held at East Shore Unitarian Church, Bellevue, 7pm unless otherwise noted.
+Cooking classes are usually held at East Shore Unitarian Church, Bellevue, 7pm unless otherwise noted.
 A nominal charge of $5 per class helps us cover the cost of the ingredients and materials.
 Shopping tours are free.

-Cleaning out your arteries and saving chickens
+Cleaning out your arteries